KCSmall/To-Do-List-Mini-Project/README.md

 # To-Do-List-Mini-Project
 Projects that started in 2020-2021
-An webpage where you can add an item to a To Do List.
+An Web Page where you can add an item to a To Do List.